AugustoMegener/boiled_witchcraft_legacy/README.md

 Right-clicking on blocks with the new Pencil item in hand will make a glyph on the ground, clicking or stepping it will execute the magic.
 (See the "Applied on block" on the table above.)

 ### Glyphs on papers
 You can also create glyphs on papers that you can apply on blocks and use on air to throw a projectile.
-(See the "Used on paper" on the table above".)
+(See the "Used on paper" on the table above.)

+### Glyph settings
+You can wrap the glyph to use with `tab`, you can use arrow `up`/`down` to configurate the glyph behavior, at the moment, only the magic pillar height.
+(You can change the keys on keybinds menu.)

 ## Actual glyphs and it's magics
 |Glyph|Applied on block|Used on paper|